hwanggu-corgi/hwanggu-log/update.md

     - 랑♥♥
     - 해♥♥

-2. Corgi working on interview for NiceJob♥♥
+2. Corgi add progress #2 on interview with NiceJob♥♥
+    - Corgi preparing the second interview♥♥ #2
+    - Corgi we passed the first interview♥♥
     - Contacted the company.
 They said they are looking for a paid person
-    - Corgi we passed the first interview♥♥
-    - Corgi preparing the second interview♥♥

 3. Corgi working on mini projects♥♥
-    - Corgi add progress #47 on `Digital Resume`♥♥
+    - Corgi add progress #48 on `Digital Resume`♥♥
-        - Corgi working on creating React App♥♥ #22
+        - Corgi working on creating React App♥♥ #23
         - Corgi completed creating template for digital resume♥♥
         - Corgi completed adding design♥♥